-- 2 tbsps. of vegetable cooking oil
+- 2 tablespoons vegetable cooking oil

-- 4 cloves of garlic, minced
+- 4 cloves garlic minced

-- a knob of ginger, chopped
+- 1 half-inch knob ginger chopped

 - 1 onion chopped

-- 6 to 8 shiitake mushrooms (caps only), thinly sliced
+- 6 to 8 shiitake mushrooms caps only, thinly sliced

-- 1 carrot, julienned
+- 1 carrot julienned

-- 1 small cauliflower, cut into florets
+- 1 small cauliflower cut into florets

-- 1 packet of dashi
+- 1 packet dashi

-- Korean vinegar-based chili sauce, to taste
+- Korean vinegar-based chili sauce to taste

 - enough cooked noodles for 4

-- sliced shallots, to garnish
+- sliced scallions to garnish

-- Heat the cooking oil in a pot.
+Heat the cooking oil in a pot.
 Add the garlic, ginger, onion and mushrooms, sprinkle with a little salt and cook gently until softened.

-- Add the carrot, cabbage and cauliflower.
+Add the carrot, cabbage and cauliflower.
 Sprinkle with a little more salt.
 Stir and cook for a few minutes until the cabbage starts to wilt.